-- When appropriate and helpful we may publish a brief consultation statement outlining our intentions before we commence consultation. - We will contact appropriate organisations and individuals directly by post or electronic means. - We will include with this initial notification either an internet link to the consultation documents on the SBC website or a CD containing relevant material. - We will leave consultation documents on display at locations open to the public such as council offices and libraries. - We may publicise consultations by methods such as leaflets, newsletters, press release, public notice, social media, existing forums, community events, public exhibitions, workshops and joining with other consultations where feasible and appropriate. - All consultation documents will be published on our website, and this will include all supporting documents. - We will provide a hard copy of a document as soon as reasonably practicable after it has been requested.
-Documents will be sold at a price reflecting publication costs. - Consultees are encouraged to respond to all consultations online via our consultation portal (www.southend.gov.uk/ldfconsultation) as this is the quickest and most effective method of responding. - Response forms will be available electronically.
+- We will contact appropriate organisations and individuals directly. - We will publicise consultations by a combination of methods, as appropriate, such as: website, press release, displays, social media, community groups, community events and joining with other consultations where feasible and appropriate. - We will make consultation documents available at council offices and public libraries where appropriate. - Consultation documents will be made available for download on the Council's website. - Consultees are encouraged to respond to all consultations online via our consultation portal (www.southend.gov.uk/ldfconsultation) as this is the quickest and most effective method of responding. - Response forms will be available electronically.
 Responses made via letter, email and petition not using this format are also accepted.
-However, at Proposed Submission stage where comments must relate to legality and the soundness of the plan we will expect all responses to be duly made using our proposed submission template. - We will make available comments received or a summary as soon as it is feasible after the close of the consultation.
+However, at Publication stage where comments must relate to legality and the soundness of the plan we will expect all responses to be duly made using our proposed submission template. - We will publish comments received or a summary as soon as it is feasible after the close of the consultation.
 We will explain how consultation comments have been taken into account when decisions are taken.

-This is not necessarily required for the Proposed Submission Publication stage
+This is not required for the Proposed Submission Publication stage of DPDs as representations made at this stage will be considered during examination. - Arrangements will be made, on request, to make all documents available in alternative formats, including Braille, should this be required.
+All documents will be made available in other languages on request.

-^{1.} In certain circumstances and following this it may be necessary to engage further with the community on part of, or on the overall document before submission of a revised version to government.
-This may be owing to specific matters raised in representations or changes to government policy which may have occurred after the initial pre-submission consultation.
+1 In certain circumstances and following this it may be necessary to engage further with the community on part of, or on the overall document before submission of a revised version to government.
+This may be owing to specific matters raised in representations or changes to government policy.